hpc/pavilion2/docs/advanced.md

  2. A field that takes a list (modules, cmds, etc.) are always completely overwritten by a new list.
 (In the above example, the single command in the fs test command list overwrites the entire original command list.)
+ 3. A test can inherit from a test, which inherits from a test, and so on.
+ 4. Inheritance is resolved before permutations or any variables substitutions.

 ### Permutations
 Variables that appear in the permutation section are special.
 If they have